-Our Engineering building is well-equipped with workshops containing industry-standard facilities, including arc and gas welding equipment, bench drilling machines, center lathes, vertical milling machines, as well as various precision measuring equipment and hand tools.
-You will also have access to CAD software which, together with the 3D printer, can bring your designs to life.
-Or if you prefer, programme the CNC machine to convert your designs to a 3D model.
+Our Engineering building, with it's well-equipped Engineering workshops, contains industry standard facilities, including arc and gas welding equipment, bench drilling machines, centre lathes, vertical milling machines, as well as various precision measuring equipment and hand tools.
+In the electronics worksroom, you have access to CAD software and your designs can be brought to life using the 3D printer or the CNC machine that can be programmed to convert your designs to a 3D model.

-If you enjoy working on your own car, why not turn those skills into a qualification?
-Our Motor Vehicle programmes are made for people with a passion for motors.
-The workshops are always bursting with cars to work on from a whole mix of sizes, brands and models.
-We also boast an MOT bay fitted out to main dealer standards which meets Vehicle and Operations Services Agency (VOSA) testing regulations.
+The Motor Vehicle workshop is always bursting with cars to work on and comes complete with an MOT bay fitted out to main dealer standards, meeting Vehicle and Operations Services Agency (VOSA) testing regulations.

 In this department there is a strong focus on developing the practical skills you need to establish yourself in the workplace.
 Live projects will keep you focused on building your skills.
 Previous projects completed by our engineering and motor vehicle students include working alongside the Cheshunt Fire and Rescue Service.
 Together they engineered a car that is taken to schools to demonstrate how the Fire and Rescue Service safely remove people from vehicles.
 Alongside this, Motor Vehicle students also offer in-house winter checks to HRC staff cars to ensure they are safe in the slightly more challenging weather!

 We also offer you realistic workplace situations and activities to give you the skills you will need for your career.
 You will benefit from professionally qualified tutors who have experience within the industry and strong links with global industry leaders, such as GlaxoSmithKline.